Releases

 Uses the

-folders).
+petal_frameworkprivate package (deletes all the_petal_frameworkfolders).
 This will allow for an easier upgrade process in the future, especially for components like the data table. -

 Data Table supports

-.
+base_url_params.
 Keep custom query params when changing sort order. - Data Table is now self contained in the live view - code isn’t scattered across the model and context.

 -